 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.

 Prescription Medications: While it is usually easy to obtain over-the-counter products, prescription medicines are not always readily available.
 See our information on local names for common over-the-counter medications.

 The Algerian government restricts the importation of certain pharmaceuticals for commercial resale.
 In addition, medicines may be sold under different brand names with different dosages from those sold in the United States.
 Some newer medications may not yet be available in Algeria.

-If traveling with prescription medication, check with the government of Algeria to ensure the medication is legal in Algeria.
+If traveling with prescription medication, check with the government of the Algerian Customs and Ministry of Health to ensure the medication is legal in Algeria.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance to cover medical evacuation.